Fire-Dragon-DoL/boostit/README.md

   to test the application directly in the browser
 - `master.key` file is deployed for ease of use, but should never be committed in a real-world project
+- Docker build pipeline can be better organized instead of duplicate environment variables

 ### Stretch goals attempted
 - Devise was chosen to integrate OAuth.